rabbitmq/rabbitmq-website/site/prometheus.md

 Repeat the process for all other Grafana dashboards that you would like to use with this RabbitMQ deployment.

+Finally, switch the default data source used by Grafana to `prometheus`.

 Congratulations!
 Your RabbitMQ is now monitored with Prometheus & Grafana!